Access to HPC resources

 • Your experience working with HPC

-Apply for HPC resources for a large project – spring 2024
+Apply for HPC resources for a large project – autumn 2024

 Your can find help on how to fill out your application here: guide for application.

-The resources allocated through the current call will be ready for use on the 1st of July, 2024.
+The resources allocated through the current call will be ready for use in mid-January, 2025.

 How is your application processed?